Data Warehouse

 The data lakehouse is an answer to data lakes, which often get neglected and forgotten, turning into data swamps.
 Many organizations created Hadoop data lakes in their heyday, only to lose skilled administrators when the excitement about the concept wore off, leading to their demise.

-What Are the Components of a Data Lakehouse?
+What are the Components of a Data Lakehouse?

 Storage